 The National Geography Standards highlighted in this workshop include Standards 9, 13, 15, and 16.
 As you read the Standards, be thinking about how they might apply in lessons you have taught.

 Also, prior to attending the workshop, you should explore the associated key maps and interactive activities and read the video program overviews below, paying close attention to the Questions To Consider.

 Part 1.
 South Africa: This Land Is My Land

 In 1994, after the first democratic elections in South Africa, the government began to redress issues of land ownership under apartheid.
-Previously, South Africa's 90% black population was relegated to what were known as "the homelands," a mere 15% of the available land, often located in marginal, undesirable areas.
+Previously, South Africa's black population, ninety percent of the whole population, was relegated to what were known as "the homelands," a mere fifteen percent of the available land, often located in marginal, undesirable areas.
 Consequently, black farmers struggled to survive on their meager harvests while white farmers prospered.
 Today, black South Africans are very excited about the prospect of land reform, but ultimately, they will receive much less than what was lost at the time of their removal to the homelands.

 Geographer Brent McCusker investigates the disparity in productivity between the land operated by black and white farmers.
 We follow him as he uses GIS-based field study and personal interviews to uncover the comparative lack of resources and government support for black farmers in South Africa.
 His research raises questions concerning the relationship between geography and politics.

 Following commentary on regional and human geography, our classroom segment features teacher Maureen Spaight using a role-playing activity to help her students understand land-allocation decisions.